 Oregon State University has been continuously accredited since 1924 and is currently accredited by the Northwest Commission on Colleges and Universities (NWCCU), one of seven regional accrediting bodies recognized by the Council for Higher Education Accreditation.

 What is accreditation?

 Accreditation is a voluntary system of self-regulation, carried out by peer-review, in which an institution or program is assessed against a set of standards.

 Colleges and universities are authorized to award degrees by a regional authority.
-The Council of Higher Education Accreditation and the U.S. Department of Education recognize eight regional accreditation agencies with this authority.
+The Council of Higher Education Accreditation and the U.S. Department of Education recognize seven regional accreditation agencies with this authority.
 OSU is accredited by the Northwest Commission on Colleges and Universities (NWCCU).